 - Health concerns

-- Suspicious of malicious intent
+- Suspicion of malicious intent

-- Problems with background check
+- Problems with a background check

 - Criminal history/Being convicted of a crime/Suspected or known ties to terrorism